 The Wisconsin Legislature has granted school officials authority to conduct certain types of searches and prohibited them from performing other types of searches.
-Awareness of these legislative parameters provides necessary guidance to liaison officers who will often be asked by school officials to assist them in their endeavor.
+Awareness of these legislative parameters provides necessary guidance to resource officers who will often be asked by school officials to assist them in their endeavor.

 School district officials are statutorily authorized to conduct locker searches pursuant to a policy that conforms to Wis.
-Stats.
-Sec.
-118.325.
-Under this section, the school board must identify the positions of the "officials, employes or agents who may conduct searches..."
+Stat. §118.325.
+Under this section, the school board must identify the positions of the "officials, employees or agents who may conduct searches."

-Absent a policy adopted by the school board designating the liaison officer as an agent of the school district for purposes of locker searches, and absent any other independent authority to conduct a search, the liaison officer should not conduct a school locker search.
-Assuming that the policy designates that a liaison officer may conduct a locker search and lacking another justification for conducting a warrantless search, the officer should only conduct the locker search under the direction of school officials.
+Absent a policy adopted by the school board designating the school resource officer as an agent of the school district for purposes of locker searches, and absent any other independent authority to conduct a search, the SRO should not conduct a school locker search.
+Assuming that the policy designates that an SRO may conduct a locker search and lacking another justification for conducting a warrantless search, the officer should only conduct the locker search under the direction of school officials.

 Under Wis.
-Stats.
-Sec.
-118.45, a school board may adopt a written policy authorizing an employe or agent of the school board, or a law enforcement officer, to conduct a breath test of a student.
-The employe, agent or officer must have reasonable suspicion to believe that the student is under the influence of alcohol before requiring the student to submit to the test.
+Stat. §118.45, a school board may adopt a written policy authorizing an employee or agent of the school board, or a law enforcement officer, to conduct a breath test of a student.
+The employee, agent, or officer must have reasonable suspicion to believe that the student is under the influence of alcohol before requiring the student to submit to the test.
 The student may only be required to provide the sample if the student is on school grounds, is an occupant of a school owned or chartered vehicle, or is participating in a school function.
-Absent an express school board policy or an independent legal basis compelling a student to provide a sample, the liaison officer should not request a student to provide a breath sample for alcohol testing purposes.
+Absent express school board policy or independent legal basis compelling a student to provide a sample, the SRO should not request a student to provide a breath sample for alcohol testing purposes.

+Wisconsin Statutes §118.32 and 948.50 prohibit school officials from conducting strip searches.
+A strip search includes any requirement that a person disrobe such that "genitals, pubic area, buttock or anus, or a female person's breast, is uncovered and either is exposed to view or is touched by a person conducting the search."
 Wis.
-Stats.
-Secs.
-118.32 and 948.50. prohibit school officials from conducting strip searches.
-A strip search includes any requirement that a person disrobe such that "genitals, pubic area, buttock or anus, or a female person's breast is uncovered and either is exposed to view or is touched by a person conducting the search."
+Stat. §948.50(2)(b).
+As such, SRO's should not conduct a strip search at the request of school officials.
+An SRO may conduct a strip search only if the SRO independently concludes that a strip search is warranted under the officer's employing agency's guidelines for conducting strip searches.
 Wis.
-Stats.
-Sec.
-948.50(2)(b).
-As such, liaison officers should not conduct a strip search at the request of school officials.
-A liaison officer may conduct a strip search only if the liaison officer independently concludes that a strip search is warranted under the officer's employing agency's guidelines for conducting strip searches.
-Wis.
-Stats.
-Sec.
-968.255.
+Stat. §968.255.

-School liaison officers may conduct a random locker search for the school, if the school's policy on locker searches specifically identifies them as having this authority.

-School officials are statutorily prohibited from conducting strip searches of students.
+- School resource officers may conduct a random locker search for the school, if the school's policy on locker searches specifically identifies them as having this authority. - School officials are statutorily prohibited from conducting strip searches of students.